 Counting On to Solve Number Problems

 Once children understand cardinality and the forward and backward number sequences, they can count on or back to solve number problems.
 Unlike counting from one to solve number problems, children can now add or subtract by counting from the largest number.
-For example, 5 and 3 can be added by counting on from the 5 (the largest number): “5….
-6, 7, 8”.
 This practice builds children’s math skills in operations of addition and subtraction.

 Parents may practice this type of counting by creating a path game.
 During the game, children will roll a game die and count the amount of spaces to move their game piece.
 Parents should encourage their children to count on from the current spaces their game piece is in.

 Whether children have number sense in kindergarten or older, the key point is that their learning is hands-on and conceptual in nature.
-Through practice, children learn to use number word and sequence skills efficiently and flexibly so that more complex arithmetic tasks are smoothly solved at a later age.
+Through practice, children efficiently and flexibly acquire the skills to use number words and sequences, allowing them to smoothly solve more complex arithmetic tasks at a later age.

 When and How to Teach Numbers to Kindergarten – https://parenting.firstcry.com/

 The Importance of Number Sense in Early Learning – https://thewritestuffteaching.com/